nax2uk/tic-tac-toe/README.md

 # Tic Tac Toe (incomplete)

 * This is a Made Tech Academy pair programming task.
-* It is a tic tac toe game which runs in the terminal.
+* It is a tic tac toe game, coded in Ruby, which runs in the terminal.
 * It uses the minimax algortihm to ensure that the user can either draw or lose against the computer.

 ## Learning Aims